unionai-oss/union-rag/WORKSHOP.md

 👋 Welcome to the Union Serverless workshop!

 - Reach this page at: https://go.union.ai/llm-rag-workshop
-- Join the slack channel: https://slack.flyte.org/
+- Join the slack org: https://slack.flyte.org/
+- Visit the workshop channel: https://flyte-org.slack.com/archives/C077VNW4QG3

 In this workshop we will cover: